Sleepwalking/IB-EE-FFT/README.md

 IB-EE-FFT
 =========

-My International Bacculaurate Extended Essay on Fast Fourier Transform Implementation.
+My International Bacculaurate Extended Essay(Subject: CS) on Fast Fourier Transform Implementation.

+**Please cite this repository if you are going to use my works; please avoid any form of plagiarism.**

+License: CC-BY-NC-ND 3.0